Animal Policy & Welfare Oversight Committee (APWOC) - Theory Course

 Practical Course

-There are animal Methodology Workshops regularly for each of the following species: rat, mouse and rabbit.
+There are animal Methodology Workshops regularly for each of the following species: rat, mouse.
 Workshops for other rodent species and specialized ones for more advanced techniques are available on demand.
 The workshops demonstrate many procedures done on that species and requires the participant to adequately perform all the procedures during the workshop.

 Training from another institution may be submitted to be evaluated for equivalencies to McGill’s practical training.
 A valid certificate and course syllabus (if techniques and species are not indicated on the certificate) may be sent via email to the animalcare [at] mcgill.ca (Training Advisor).